tallglassof-milkjake/readmeGenerator/README.md

 ### Description

-This is a simple generator to create a readme file and add it to your repository to help speed up the process
+a readme generator

 ### Installation

-Fork or clone the repository, use your terminal or command line in the directory to run "node index.js" and follow the prompts
+run "node index.js" in the command line and follow prompts

 ### Constributions